Business routes of Interstate 80: Fort Bridger–Lyman

-Interstate 80 Business (I-80 Bus.) is a business loop of I-80 that has a length of 15.63 mi through Fort Bridger and Lyman in eastern Uinta County.
+Interstate 80 Business (I-80 BL) is a business loop of I-80 that has a length of 15.63 mi through Fort Bridger and Lyman in eastern Uinta County.
 The business route begins at I-80 exit 34 where it heads east across Blacks Fork of the Green River and passes through the unincorporated town of Fort Bridger, which contains the namesake historic fort.
-I-80 Bus intersects WYO 414 in the hamlet of Urie then curves north onto the town of Lyman.
+I-80 BL intersects WYO 414 in the hamlet of Urie then curves north onto the town of Lyman.
 The business route follows Main Street, then intersects the southern end of WYO 413 within a sharp curve east onto Clark Street.
-I-80 Bus leaves the town and curves northeast, then crosses Smiths Fork, a tributary of Blacks Fork, before rejoining I-80 at exit 48.
+I-80 BL leaves the town and curves northeast, then crosses Smiths Fork, a tributary of Blacks Fork, before rejoining I-80 at exit 48.

 Green River

-Interstate 80 Business (I-80 Bus.) is a business loop of I-80 within Green River that spans 2.51 mi through Green River in western Sweetwater County.
-The business route is coexistent with US 30 Bus for its entire length and avoids the Green River Tunnel on I-80.
-I-80 Bus begins at exit 89, a trumpet interchange that connects with the eastern terminus of WYO 374.
+Interstate 80 Business (I-80 BL) is a business loop of I-80 within Green River that spans 2.51 mi through Green River in western Sweetwater County.
+The business route is coexistent with U.S. Route 30 Business (US 30 Bus.) for its entire length and avoids the Green River Tunnel on I-80.
+I-80 BL begins at exit 89, a trumpet interchange that connects with the eastern terminus of WYO 374.
 The highway heads southeast parallel to the Green River along Flaming Gorge Way through the center of Green River.
-Near the east end of the city, I-80 Bus parallels a Union Pacific Railroad railyard that serves as the western end of the railroad's Rawlins Subdivision and the eastern end of the Evanston Subdivision.
+Near the east end of the city, I-80 BL parallels a Union Pacific Railroad railyard that serves as the western end of the railroad's Rawlins Subdivision and the eastern end of the Evanston Subdivision.
 Next to the railyard, the business route has an intersection with WYO 530 (Uinta Drive), which heads north, then curves back south and bridges the business route and the railyard on its way to the portion of the city south of the Green River.
-Immediately east of WYO 530, I-80 Bus rejoins the mainline Interstate at exit 91, another trumpet interchange.
+Immediately east of WYO 530, I-80 BL rejoins the mainline Interstate at exit 91, another trumpet interchange.